MRtrix3/mrtrix3/docs/reference/commands/mrfilter.rst

 -  **-bridge num** number of voxels to gap to fill holes in mask: default: 4

--  **-maskin image** initial mask that defines the maximum spatial extent and the region from which to smaple the intensity range.
+-  **-maskin image** initial mask that defines the maximum spatial extent and the region from which to sample the intensity range.

 -  **-maskout image** Output a refined mask based on a spatially coherent region with normal intensity range.